 Rodents, roaches, termites, and other infestations happen.
-You’re the one

-    who will diagnose the problem and eliminate the pesky critters by using a

-    variety of chemicals and traps.
-Specialize in a certain insect or animal, or

-    train to take care of them all.
-Median salary for pest control techs is just
+You’re the one who will diagnose the problem and eliminate the pesky critters by using a variety of chemicals and traps.
+Specialize in a certain insect or animal, or train to take care of them all.

-    over $34K annually.

-    - Diploma: You’ll need your high school diploma or GED before working as a

-    pest control technician.
+- Diploma: You’ll normally need your high school diploma or GED before working as a pest control technician.

-    - Training: There is a formal training process that takes approximately
+- Training: There is a formal training process that takes approximately three months.

-    three months.
 You’ll sit under instruction and get on-the-job training.

 - License, registration, and certification: Most states require pest control workers to have a license.
 There may be additional registration and certifications depending on which state you’re in.